 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718) ("ASU 2016-09") which modifies accounting for excess tax benefits and tax deficiencies, forfeitures, and employer tax withholding requirements.
 ASU 2016-09 also clarifies certain classifications on the statement of cash flows.
 ASU 2016-09 is effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
-The Company is currently assessing the potential effects of these changes to its consolidated financial statements and is evaluating the timing of adoption.
+The Company adopted this standard effective July 1, 2017.
+Due to the Company's tax valuation allowance, it does not expect the portions of the updated standard that relate to excess tax benefits and deficiencies to have a material impact on the Consolidated Financial Statements and disclosures.
+Additionally, the Company will continue to estimate forfeitures at each reporting period, rather than electing an accounting policy change to record the impact of such forfeitures as they occur.